natebragg/ratl/README.md

 of a library and compiler plugin.

 That doesn't mean that Ratl is finished, though.
-It will continue to be a sandbox for me to mature these concepts.
-At a minimum, there are a couple bugs that need to be fixed before I can be confident in targeting Haskell.
-At a maximum, I may choose to go the distance and allow for analyses of returnable resources like memory, as well as fully implement multivariate analyses in Ratl, in which case the baby will be all grown up.
+It will continue to be a sandbox to mature these concepts.
+Whenever the analysis must be extended, it will be done in Ratl first.
+Possible future extensions include higher-order functions, algebraic data types, integers, laziness, and analyses of returnable resources like memory.

 ## References